comments-ink/django-comments-ink/docs/index.md

     $ pip install django-comments-ink

-It will install **Django**, **django-contrib-comments** and **django-rest-framework**.
+It will install Django, django-contrib-comments and django-rest-framework.

 ## Quick start

-To get started using django-comments-ink we will use the basic django blog example provided in the [tutorial.tar.gz](https://github.com/django-comments-ink/docs/assets/tutorial.tar.gz) tarball.
+To get started using django-comments-ink we will use the basic django blog example provided by the [dci-quick-start](https://github.com/comments-ink/dci-quick-start) project.

 !!! note "Use your own Django project"

     If you have your own Django project ready then ignore the steps that refer to the tutorial bundle and the creation of the virtual environment.
 Just follow the relevant information that refers only to django-comments-ink.

-### Start with the tutorial bundle
+### Start with the quick-start bundle

-Create a virtual environment, install django-comments-ink, download the [tutorial.tar.gz](https://github.com/django-comments-ink/docs/assets/tutorial.tar.gz) bundle, extract the content, and set up the project:
+Download the [quick-start project bundle](https://github.com/comments-ink/dci-quick-start/archive/refs/tags/v1.0.1.tar.gz), create a virtual environment, and set up the project:

+    $ wget the-project-link-from-above
+    $ tar -xvzf dci-quick-start-1.0.1.tar.gz
+    $ cd dci-quick-start-1.0.0
     $ python3 -m venv venv
     $ source venv/bin/activate
-    (venv)$ pip install django-comments-ink
+    (venv)$ pip install -r requirements.txt
-    (venv)$ wget the-tutorial-link-from-above
-    (venv)$ tar -xvzf tutorial.tar.gz
-    (venv)$ cd tutorial
+    (venv)$ cd quick_start
     (venv)$ python manage.py migrate
     (venv)$ python manage.py loaddata fixtures/*.json
     (venv)$ python manage.py runserver

-The loaded fixtures contain a user `admin` with password `admin`, the default site, and some blog posts.
+The loaded fixtures contain the default site, users and some blog posts.

+#### About the users

+The project allows you to login using any of the users provided with the `users.json` fixture.
+There are 110 users.
+Here are the login email and password of the first 10.
+The rest follow the same pattern; the password is the left side of the email address:

+ * `admin@example.com`, password `admin`
+ * `fulanito@example.com`, password `fulanito`
+ * `mengo@example.com`, password `mengo`
+ * `daniela.rushmore@example.com`, password `daniela.rushmore`
+ * `lena.rosenthal@example.com`, password `lena.rosenthal`
+ * `amalia.ocean@example.com`, password `amalia.ocean`
+ * `isabel.azul@example.com`, password `isabel.azul`
+ * `joe.bloggs@example.com`, password `joe.bloggs`
+ * `eva.rizzi@example.com`, password `eva.rizzi`
+ * `david.fields@example.com`, password `david.fields`

 ### Add required settings